 Dennis Hird agreed to act as Principal and to lecture on sociology and other subjects, without any salary.
 George Sims worked as its secretary and Alfred Hacking was employed as tutor in English grammar and literature.
 Fred Charles accepted a post as tutor in industrial and political history.
 The teaching staff was supplemented by regular visiting lecturers, such as Frank Horrabin, Winifred Batho, Rebecca West, Emily Wilding Davison, H. N. Brailsford, Arthur Horner and Frederick Pethick-Lawrence.
 In 1910 William Craik was appointed as Vice-Principal.

-In 1911 the college moved to London.
+In 1910 William Craik was appointed as Vice-Principal.
+The following year the college moved to London.
 "Very soon after the College arrived in Kensington it began to conduct evening classes, both within and without, for the working men and women in the district, and to extend their range.
 Not many years were to pass before there was hardly a suburb in Greater London without one or more Labour College classes at work in it.
 Nothing like this, needless to say, would have been possible had the College remained in Oxford."
-(22)
+(23)